Farmer Justina Gutierrez Munos planting saplings to reforest her land in Nicaragua as part of Taking Root’s carbon project.

 Staying Close to the Value Chain

-Coffee companies looking to offset their carbon footprint remaining after reductions can chose projects close to the coffee value chain.
+Coffee companies looking to offset their carbon footprint remaining after reductions can choose projects close to the coffee value chain.

 “There are some cheap carbon offsets,” says Bailey at Amavida.
 “You can find them as low as three dollars per tonne.
 We pay almost twenty dollars per tonne for the quality of the program.
 We decided to partner with Taking Root because they’re doing land management programs and resiliency projects with coffee growers.”